AVACs (Air-Viper, Advanced Class)

 Martial Arts (a): AVACs can defend themselves to an extent.
 For some, this takes the form of the martial arts skill, granting them a reduction in the difficulty of actions intended to dodge attacks, catch thrown weaponry, or to strike in unarmed melee.

-Mathematics (i): in order to operate a Firebat, a pilot must be capable of performing advanced equations in their head, for the vehicle has no onboard computers or fancy readouts.
+Mathematics (i): to operate a Firebat, a pilot must be capable of performing advanced equations in their head, for the vehicle has no onboard computers or fancy readouts.
 AVACs have this skill, which allows them a reduced difficulty on math-related card play.

 Military (w): Cobra pilots cannot earn the rank of AVAC without mastering this skill, even if they got their start as civilian pilots.
 It allows them to function effectively within a combat unit, and gives them insight into Cobra's byzantine organizational structure.